-The Control and Status registers of the X96010 are used in the test and setup of the device in a system.
+The Control and Status registers of the X96012 are used in the test and setup of the device in a system.
 These registers are realized as a combination of both volatile and nonvolatile memory.
 These registers reside in the memory locations 80h through 8Fh.
 The reserved bits within registers 80h through 86h, must be written as "0" if writing to them, and should be ignored when reading.
-Register bits shown as 0 or 1, in Figure 4, must be written with the indicated value if writing to them.
 The reserved registers, from 88h through 8Fh, must not be written, and their content should be ignored.

-Both look-up tables LUT1 and LUT2 are realized as nonvolatile EEPROM, and extend from memory locations 90h - CFh and D0h - 10Fh respectively.
+Both look-up tables LUT1 and LUT2 are realized as nonvolatile EEPROM, and extend from memory locations 90h-CFh and D0h-10Fh respectively.
 These look-up tables are dedicated to storing data solely for the purpose of setting the outputs of Current Generators I1 and I2 respectively.
 All bits in both look-up tables are preprogrammed to "0" at the factory.